eduvpn/documentation/README.md

     $ sudo vpn-admin-portal-add-user --instance vpn.example --user admin --pass 3xtr4s3cr3t

-# CA certificate
+## CA certificate
-You can request a certificate from your CA after running the script.
+You can request a certificate from your CA after running the script for the web server.
 The script put a `vpn.example.csr` file in the directory you ran the script from.

 Once you obtained the certificate, you can overwrite `/etc/pki/tls/certs/vpn.example.crt` with the certificate you obtained and